0x80/isolate-package/README.md

   "files": ["dist"]
 }
 ```

+Also `version` seems to be required by pack.
+I like setting it to `"0.0.0"` to make it
+clear that the version is not really being used.

 A few additional files will be included by `pack` automatically, like the
 `package.json` and `README.md` files.